 In those days it was lead-acid and nickel-cadmium batteries that weighed a lot; around 800lbs for one trial pack.
 The secret to the BE1 loading system was using compressed air in two pneumatic cylinders, or servos, each servo being placed directly over the axles, front and rear, so that the mass of the battery could be distributed in the most efficient way - placing less demand on the chassis and thereby making up for the extra weight of the battery cartridge and the loading mechanism itself - to some extent.
 Many modern EVs carry batteries in a way that is less load efficient, with a front of rear bias, where the frame of the vehicle has to be stronger and so heavier as a result.
 The BE1 achieved the perfect 50/50 balance with the driver providing a forward weight bias for directional stability.

 AIR LIFT SERVO - Regardless of any residual animosity between the designer and his former driver, the concept of a car that can change its own battery cartridges is ground breaking innovation and a legitimate performance enhancer even today.
 The pneumatic lifters will be on display outside and ahead of the BE1 car with the battery cartridge suspended from the lifting hooks (also the contactors).
 This is so that visitors to the museum can see how beautifully the exchanging mechanism was integrated in the overall design of the BE1.
 This is automotive art.
-The mechanism had gotten a little rusty over the years and needed a makeover if to be put on display.
+The mechanism had gotten a little rusty over the years and needed a makeover if to be put on virtual display.

 THE FIRST ELECTRIC BLUEBIRDS